On This Page

 A Peruvian classic concocted with lemon juice, raw egg whites (yes, I said RAW), Pisco, and simple syrup soon became our alcoholic beverage of choice.
 There were several different flavors to try.

-Miraflores is chalk-full of pretty parks, visiting as many as we could was how we spent most of our time in the city.
+Miraflores is chalk-full of pretty parks, visiting as many as we could was how we spent our time in the city.

 Back at the Beach

 We knew we were back at the beach the moment we stepped off the plane.
 We could feel it in the air.
 Smell the salt.
 There’s just that special something about being close to the water…

 The beach we went to, Playa Redondo, was a small shingle beach.
 This was my first time visiting a pebble beach, I’d only ever been to fine-sand beaches before.